SebastJava/Ubuntu-logo/README.md

 There is no innovation here.
 It is still the same logo, with just a few pixels difference.

+> Ubuntu means "a humanist and ethic philosophy concentrating on the relations and allegiances of the people with each other".
+The Ubuntu logo can be described as the graphical illustration of three people holding their arms out and making a circle.

 The 2022 version of the logo is excellent, it is a good concept that does not need to be explained.
 But its execution is not perfect.
 A keen eye sees subtle approximations, and that is disturbing.

 ![Presentation-Ubuntu-logo-v2022-wrong](Presentation-Ubuntu-logo-v2022-wrong.svg)